Gigaspaces/xap-docs/site/content/early_access/kubernetes-data-grid.markdown

 - Processor - a Processing Unit with the main task of processing unprocessed data objects.
 The processing of data objects is accomplished  using both and event container and remoting.
 - Feeder - a Processing Unit that contains two feeders, a standard Space feeder and a JMS feeder, to feed unprocessed data objects that are in turn processed by the processor module.
 The standard Space feeder feeds unprocessed data objects  by both directly writing them to the Space and using OpenSpaces Remoting.
 The JMS feeder uses the JMS API to feed unprocessed data objects using a MessageConverter, which converts JMS ObjectMessages into data objects.

+{{%note%}}
-**Note:** As a prerequisite for running this example, you must install Maven on the machine where you unpacked the GigaSpaces software package.
+As a prerequisite for running this example, you must install Maven on the machine where you unpacked the GigaSpaces software package.
+{{%/note%}}

 To build and deploy the event-processing example in Kubernetes, the following steps are required: